keaton-robinson/react-xwing-squad-builder/README.md

 If I were writing this again, here's some changes I would make:
 - don't use React class component at all.
 Use only functional components
-- redesign how state is managed to ensure avoiding any direct state mutation
+- redesign how state is managed to avoid any direct state mutation
-- consider using a React context to share avoid some prop drilling.
+- consider using a React context to avoid some prop drilling.
 - Use TypeScript from the very beginning
 - include unit tests from the beginning.
 I added a few unit tests here as an exercise, but ran into problems once I started finding direct state mutations.
 - focus on having easy dependency injection so that faking test dependencies is possible without fancy Jest tricks